Matraim/Portfolio/README.md

 ## Projects

 I've worked on various projects, each contributing to my skill set and allowing me to tackle new challenges.
-Some notable projects include [Project 1], [Project 2], and [Project 3].

 ## Let's Connect